digitalocean/terraform-provider-digitalocean/docs/resources/app.md

 - `environment_slug` - An environment slug describing the type of this app.
 - `instance_size_slug` - The instance size to use for this component.
 This determines the plan (basic or professional) and the available CPU and memory.
 The list of available instance sizes can be [found with the API](https://docs.digitalocean.com/reference/api/digitalocean/#tag/Apps/operation/apps_list_instanceSizes) or using the [doctl CLI](https://docs.digitalocean.com/reference/doctl/) (`doctl apps tier instance-size list`).
 Default: `basic-xxs`
 - `instance_count` - The amount of instances that this component should be scaled to.
+- `liveness_health_check` - A liveness health check to determine if the worker should be restarted.
+Workers do not accept inbound traffic, so only HTTP liveness probes are supported (TCP is not).
+  - `http_path` - The route path used for the HTTP health check ping.
+  - `initial_delay_seconds` - The number of seconds to wait before beginning health checks.
+  - `period_seconds` - The number of seconds to wait between health checks.
+  - `timeout_seconds` - The number of seconds after which the check times out.
+  - `success_threshold` - The number of successful health checks before considered healthy.
+  - `failure_threshold` - The number of failed health checks before considered unhealthy.
+  - `port` - The port on which the health check will be performed.
 - `git` - A Git repo to use as the component's source.
 The repository must be able to be cloned without authentication.
 Only one of `git`, `github` or `gitlab` may be set
   - `repo_clone_url` - The clone URL of the repo.
   - `branch` - The name of the branch to use.